About the IEYC, IPC and IMYC

 - The IMYC is a relevant and engaging curriculum that is centred around individual and shared learning experiences.

-- The IMYC uses a Big Idea concept to link all subject learning to a conceptual theme.
+- The IMYC uses a Big Idea to link all subject learning around a concept—such as Adaptability, Responsibility or Entrepreneurship—which helps students connect their learning and make meaning as they move through their disciplines.

 What we offer

 Our bespoke IMYC provides your child with a global education passport, equipping them to study anywhere in the world.
-We follow the IMYC themes throughout and use our Global Campus to connect students and teachers across our network of schools.
-Gaining an internationally recognised education will help your child secure their place at a world’s leading universities.
-Developing an understanding of different cultures and customs sets them up for a bright and successful future in a world where international knowledge is becoming increasingly valuable.
+We follow the IMYC Big Ideas throughout and use our Global Campus to connect students and teachers across our network of schools.
+Gaining an internationally recognised education will help your child secure their place at the world’s leading universities.
+Developing an understanding of diverse cultures and customs prepares your child for a bright and successful future in a globalised world where knowledge, skills, and international awareness are becoming increasingly valuable.

 Nord Anglia Education is a global family of premium private schools found in many countries around the world.
 At our IEYC, IPC and IMYC schools, your child will have access to some of the finest international schoolteachers and state-of-the-art facilities in the world, offering them the support they need to thrive throughout their education.
 Find more information about our schools on our website.